dreeves/etherpad/README.md

-This is a fork of Etherpad with various customizations that we Beeminder people like.
+This is a fork of Etherpad 1.6.0 with various customizations that we Beeminder people like.

 * simpler URLs
 * fewer formatting options
 * monospace font
 * better color picker
+* custom buttons

-## Our labels ontology for issues
+## Our label ontology for issue tracking

 * BUG - self-explanatory
 * CNR - could not reproduce